iknowjason/PurpleCloud/docs/tools/sentinel.md

 Some notes I've gathered on AD usage and building.

 * Azure AD Connect:  The Azure AD connect MSI is included in ths repo.
-It can be upgraded by replacing the file in ```files/dc/AzureADConnect.msi```.
+It can be upgraded by replacing the file in ```shared/AzureADConnect.msi```.
 The current version is 2.x of AD Connect.
 The file is uploaded to the storage container and then downloaded to the local Administrator's desktop.

 * The bootstrap script for building Active Directory is contained in ```files/dc/bootstrap-dc.ps1.tpl```.
 This script is used to build AD DS on the dc instance created in dc.tf.

 * After terraform runs, the actual rendered dc bootstrap script (with variables) is output to ```output/dc/bootstrap-dc1.ps1.```  For troubleshooting you can copy that script to the DC and run it.

-* The way AD users, groups, and OUs are added:  In the CSV file, there is a field for ```oupath```.
-The string for the ```OU=``` is looked at and a new OU is created if it hasn't already.
-This is the way new OUs can be added.
-AD users are added to that specific OU when they are created.
-For adding AD Groups, the CSV field for ```groups``` is examined.
-The user is added into that AD group.
-The ```groups``` and ```OU=``` portion of the oupath should match.
-If they don't, problems could arise adding the user.

 * The ```ad_users.csv``` file is the name of the file that the DC uses to build AD.
 It is uploaded to the storage container that is created and downloaded automatically by the DC.
 Look in ```C:\terraform\ad_users.csv``` to look at this file if needed.